kasper-piskorski/docs/pages/documentation/6-resources/downloads.md

 ```

 The code should build and the tests will then run (the tests will take approximately 10 minutes to finish).
 When the build has completed, you will find it in the `mindmaps-dist` directory under `target`.
 The zip file built into that directory is the same as that distributed as a release on [Github](https://github.com/mindmapsdb/mindmapsdb/releases).

+### Example Code
+You can find an additional repo on Github containing our [example code](https://github.com/mindmapsdb/sample-projects).

 ## Mindmaps Java API